Bench Around the Lake

-Bench Around the Lake is a public artwork by Danish artist Jeppe Hein, located in the 100 Acres: The Virginia B. Fairbanks Art and Nature Park, in Indianapolis, Indiana, United States.
+Bench Around the Lake is a public artwork by Danish artist Jeppe Hein, located in the Virginia B. Fairbanks Art & Nature Park, in Indianapolis, Indiana, United States.
 The artwork consists of fifteen individually designed yellow interactive bench installations strategically placed throughout the park location.
 Some of the benches consist of multiple components or sections within one site.

 Description

 The artwork consists of fifteen bright yellow benches of different shapes, sizes and designs made of powder coated galvanized steel.
 The benches are placed at specific sites, as decided by the artist, throughout the park which borders the bank of the White River.
 Hein describes the work as "one long bench that emerges from the ground and then twists, turns, and submerges again in several locations,".

 Historical Information

 Bench Around the Lake is a re-interpretation of Hein's Modified Social Benches which manipulate the traditional concept of a park bench.
 With this artwork series Hein hopes to challenge the idea of a bench being a passive object used for sitting, as well as to promote visitors to interact with the artwork in different ways and to explore more secluded or less-used areas of the park.
 This series of benches also coincided with Hein's May 2010 temporary installation of Distance inside the museum.